-Whenever an advisee is assigned to an advisor, be it prior to matriculation or during the student's academic career at Hartwick, the Office of Academic and Pre-Professional Advising provides a folder to the student's new advisor containing several important student records, including:
+When new students begin their academic career at Hartwick, the Office of Academic and Pre-Professional Advising provides a folder to the student’s advisor containing copies of pertinent student records, including:

 - Application for admission